qdraw/starsky/starskyapp/readme.md

 ### For Windows

-We assume that you run on a 64 bits windows version
+We assume that you run on a 64 bits Windows version

 _When running bash_
 ```bash